 Is Ketamine Treatment Available in my State?

 The ability to receive ketamine therapy depends on the presence of licensed practitioners in your state.
-Ketamine is a nationally legal medication that is prescribed both on and off label for different indications.
+Ketamine is a legal medication in the United States that is prescribed both on and off label for different indications.
 However, like other controlled substances, you must see a clinician that is licensed in the state in which you are being treated.